pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 2. Go to [https://jupyter.crc.pitt.edu]
 3. Log in with your Pitt credentials
     * Note: don’t inlcude @pitt.edu, and your username needs to be **all lowercase** (e.g. abc12 is good, but ABC12 and abc12@pitt.edu are **not**)
-4. Select the “Teach - 6 Cores, 3 Hours” from the drop down menu.
+4. Select the “TEACH - 6 CPUs - 45 GB” from the drop down menu.
+No other settings need to be selected.
 5. Click the “Start” or `Start my Server`button.
 Be patient, it takes a few seconds to start the server up.
 6. That’s it, you’re in